Eligible Parties

 Form

-These comments must take the following form (“Notice from the European Patent Office, dated 8 March 2017, concerning the processing of informal observations on earlier search results by the EPO acting as International Searching Authority (« PCT Direct »)”, OJ 2017, A21, point 3):
+These comments must take the following form (“Notice from the European Patent Office, dated 8 March 2017, concerning the processing of informal observations on prior search results by the EPO acting as International Searching Authority (« PCT Direct »)”, OJ 2017, A21, point 3):

 • the comments are submitted via a separate letter entitled “PCT-Direct / informal observations”;